fermga/TNFR-LFS/docs/cli.md

 recommendation engine resolves the thresholds and phase hints using the ``--car-model`` and ``--track`` options, matching the behaviour of ``template``/``suggest``.

+The phase hint appended to page A now blends operator messages with the measured phase alignment when the archetype drifts away from its target.
+The gradient line reports the dominant frequency extracted from the steer-versus-yaw/lateral cross-spectrum together with the measured phase offset ``θ`` and its cosine ``Siφ``.

 ### ``diagnose``